 Telephone 332 was the workhorse of the British Post Office for many years from the 1930s to the 1950s.
 The version with the dial for use on automatic exchanges was designated Auto.
 This model has a straight plastic handset cord which was used as a replacement for the plaited cords in later years.

-GEC's version of the 1000 type telephone from the 1950s.
+The GEC 1000 type telephone from the 1950s.
 It has ventilators in the sides, which I thought at first were to make the bell louder.
 They are actually to provide ventilation in tropical climes.
 I think this one was used on the Railway, which is why I put in the BR dial label.
-I'm now pretty sure the striking black and white colour scheme is original and not the result of enthusiastic swapping of parts by some past technician.
+The striking black and white colour scheme is original and not the result of enthusiastic swapping of parts by some past technician.
 The article in the Repository tells more